2021 – 2022

 Reflections in the Time of COVID

-VIDEO depicts the process of cutting, ironing, folding, and sewing fabric to make two-ply 100% cotton masks for the community, in March 2020, when San Francisco State University went into remote modality.
+The video depicts the process of cutting, ironing, folding and sewing fabric to make two-ply 100% cotton masks for the community, in March 2020, when San Francisco State University went into remote modality.

 Administrative Analyst Specialist, Gabriela Segovia-McGahan, has been making masks since the start of the quarantine caused by COVID-19.